Carter Kieboom Preview, Player Props: Nationals vs. Mets

 Mets Pitching Rankings

-- The pitching staff for the Mets has a collective 8.9 K/9, which ranks 13th in the league.
+- The Mets pitching staff is 16th in the league with a collective 8.8 strikeouts per nine innings.

-- The Mets have a 4.46 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets' 4.46 team ERA ranks 18th among all league pitching staffs.

-- Mets pitchers combine to surrender 170 total home runs at a rate of 1.2 per game (to rank 18th in the league).
+- Mets pitchers combine to allow 170 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- Quintana (1-5) takes the mound for the Mets in his ninth start of the season.
-He has a 3.26 ERA in 47 2/3 innings pitched, with 35 strikeouts.
+- The Mets are sending Butto (0-2) out for his third start of the season.

-- In his most recent outing on Tuesday against the Texas Rangers, the lefty went six scoreless innings while surrendering three hits.
+- The right-hander last appeared in relief on Tuesday, Aug.
+15, when he threw 2 2/3 innings against the Pittsburgh Pirates, allowing three earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.